Staff profile

 Additional interests and activities

-I am a governor at two Derbyshire schools.
+I am a governor at two Derbyshire schools and both roles have a strong SEND focus.